 Researchers develop novel technology that aims to improve treatment of neurological diseases

-A team researchers have found a recently developed system for switching on the activity of genes that could improve treatments for a broad range of neurological diseases.
-They have developed new gene promoters - which act like switches to turn on gene expression - that promise to broaden the ability to deliver large genes and keep them active for long periods of time.
-Esteban Engel, a researcher in viral neuro-engineering in the Princeton Neuroscience Institute, and his team have concluded this research that was published journal Molecular Therapy: Methods & Clinical Development.
+A team of researchers have recently developed a novel system for switching on the activity of genes that could improve treatments for a broad range of neurological diseases.
+Esteban Engel, a researcher in viral neuroengineering in the Princeton Neuroscience Institute, and his team have developed new gene promoters - which act like switches to turn on gene expression - that promise to broaden the ability to deliver large genes and keep them active for long periods of time.
+The research was published in the journal Molecular Therapy: Methods & Clinical Development.

 The team is developing these genetic switches for use in gene therapy, the practice of delivering new genes to replace or assist ones that are faulty.
 Gene therapy is a promising strategy for many diseases, including disorders that involve the brain, such as Parkinson's disease and Alzheimer's disease.
 To carry genes into cells, scientists take advantage of the fact that viruses come equipped with the machinery to gain entry to cells.
 Over the years, scientists have engineered viruses to deliver genes in ways that are safe and don't cause disease.
 One of the viruses commonly used for this is the relatively harmless adeno-associated virus (AAV).